 RPA silos throughout enterprise departments become even more apparent as a RPA program matures.
 I have worked with organizations that were unaware that other departments were leveraging RPA.
 This resulted in them leveraging multiple RPA and machine learning software vendors to fulfill their automation goals.
 Due to these silos, the Center of Excellence did not have the capacity to organize and govern the RPA efforts as they should.
 Overseeing the program became extremely complex as functionalities between the vendors differed, versions of the software were not standardized throughout the organization, security and infrastructure requirements differed, and training was minimal due to the myriad of capabilities that were needed.

 Each organization needs to ensure that their Intelligent Automation efforts are properly organized and coordinated.
-Although implementing Intelligent Automation may seem simple, this powerful capability is much more complex than RPA software vendors would lead you to believe.
+Although implementing an RPA program may seem simple, this powerful capability is much more complex than RPA software vendors would lead you to believe.
 Greater success can be found when a strong foundation is established, the Return on Investment for process automation is evaluated, expansion is strategized, and a unified RPA program is established.
 A centralized body should govern the program and strategically expand the capabilities throughout the organization.
 If this is not done, governance will become a nightmare, adoption will be minimized, and the objectives sought will not be fully recognized.